isharaka/CarND-Advanced-Lane-Lines/writeup.md

 I used averaging the fit over a number of previous frames to mitigate this.
 See lines 84-86 in function `pipeline` in `main.py`.

-It may be possible to improve the fit in such cases by artificially combining the lane fragments befre fitting.
+It may be possible to improve the fit in such cases by artificially combining the lane fragments before fitting.